Goose as food: History and uses

+The common domestic goose belongs by descent to Anser anser, the greylag goose, which is still also widely seen in the wild in Europe.
+It features in the cuisine of France, Britain, Germany and many other European countries.
+Geese also provide some famous oriental dishes: Alan Davidson in The Oxford Companion to Food instances the marinated and roasted goose of Shantou in Guangdong province in China.

+Geese have been bred for the table for thousands of years, but by comparison with some other animals, domestication began late because geese take 30 days to hatch their young and more to rear them, which was too long for nomadic peoples.
+There are records of domesticated geese in ancient Egypt, and wall-paintings show them being force-fed to enlarge their livers.
+Pliny the Elder wrote in the second century AD that the goose was chiefly prized for its liver; he mentioned to the practice of force-feeing, and commented that soaking the liver in honey and milk made it even larger.
+Apicius gives a Roman-era recipe for anserem elixum calidum ex iure frigido apiciano (boiled goose served hot with cold apician sauce), in which a plain boiled goose is covered in a sauce made of pepper, lovage, coriander seed, mint, and rue.

-The meat, liver and other organs, fat, skin and blood are used culinarily in various cuisines.
+The meat, liver and other organs, fat, skin and blood are used in various cuisines.
 The meat has a distinctive flavor.
 Goose eggs are also used culinarily, but unlike chicken eggs are only available seasonally; in the UK goose eggs have a autumn-to-early-winter availability.

 Roast goose is the most common method of preparation.
 Roasted whole or cut-up goose dishes are found in Asian, European, and Middle Eastern cuisines.
 Spit-roasted goose was a traditional component of the indigenous cuisines of North America.

 A byproduct of roasting is that roasting a goose will render a great deal of excellent-quality fat which can be used for roasting potatoes or other vegetables, as the shortening in pie crust (sweet or savory), as a spread for bread, and a multitude of other culinary uses.
 One can also simmer pieces of goose submerged in the fat to make confit.
 In some cuisines geese are raised primarily for lard.
 According to NPR, goose fat is "the crème de la crème of fats". in 2006 Nigella Lawson called it "the essential Christmas cooking ingredient".

 In Chinese cuisine, goose is also steamed or braised with aromatics.
 In some cuisines stews or soups are made from goose meat.
 In German cuisine, goose neck is stuffed with goose liver and cooked to make a sausagelike dish; similar dishes are made in eastern Europe.
 Goose meat is also used to fill pies or dumplings or to make sausage.

-Goose and goose liver are also used to make foie gras, pâtés, and other forms of forcemeat.